 Prior to joining Tyndall, Marinara earned her B.E.
 Hons Electrical Engineering degree from Londrina State University.
 During her undergraduate studies, she undertook research on embedded systems at the Electronic Instrumentation Laboratory, Londrina, Brazil and then continued working in the same area as an intern at Analog Devices, Limerick, Ireland.

-These years of experience provided her with extensive knowledge in electronic instrumentation, embedded systems and data acquisition areas.
-Those skills empowered her to acquire and further develop her data signal processing, data analysis and algorithm development skills which are essential in her current role.
+Those years of experience provided her with extensive knowledge in electronic instrumentation, embedded systems and data acquisition areas.
+Such skills empowered her to acquire and further develop data signal processing, data analysis and algorithm development skillset which are essential in her current role.

 PhD Researcher Tyndall National Institute